Are you confident about the first demo for your clients?

 Clear goals are essential for effective planning of development.
 Goals are precise and describe the intention of users.
 Goals define the user’s journey.
 By combining each goal you get the user’s map for your application.
-For example “As a user, I want to login” can be a goal, but there are different ways to log in that are not considered in the goal.
+For example “As a user, I want to log in” can be a goal, but there are different ways to log in that are not considered in the goal.
 The user stories that link to the goals address the concern of the same goal.
 Goals give an overall picture of the activity of the user in your application.

 Missing a project goal means missing the user experience.
 So as you create the goals you envision your project from the user’s perspective.

 Steps are specific to goals.
 Steps reveal the process followed by the user to reach their goals.
 If the goal is to log in, we can have 3 different ways to login, like register and sign-in, or using social media like Facebook or Google.
-Since the goals are precise, the steps perfectly carve to support their goals.
+Since the goals are precise, the steps perfectly carved to support their goals.

 A goal can have multiple steps, it’s necessary to brainstorm for goals and steps as the further carving of stories depends upon the goals and steps.

-Stories define features, it’s necessary to think in stories than in features.
+Stories define features, it’s necessary to think in stories rather than in features.
 Finally, end up telling the stories of the users that require reaching the goal.
 Splitting the stories into multiple sub-stories does not serve the priority of working on the entire story.
 For example, the story allows the search of an item, and sub-stories are narrowing the search with filters, selection of color, size, etc.

-If multiple sub-stories are created, you would concentrate on sub stories rather than thinking of overall stories.
+If multiple sub-stories are created, you would concentrate on sub-stories rather than thinking of overall stories.
 The disadvantage of creating multiple stories is the missing narrative flow.